amarbajric/EBUSA-AIM17/README.md

 #### Non-docker:
  1. Ensure that the service is started and up and running.
 Otherwise start the database service.
 #### Docker:
- 1. Check if the newly created docker container named `ebusa-mysql` is up and running by using the command `docker ps`.
+ 1. Check if the newly created docker container named `ebusa-mysql` is running by using the command `docker ps`.
  2. If the docker container is not running, start it by using the command `docker start ebusa-mysql`.
 ### Start all services on _Windows_
  1. Go to [Setup/start_windows](Setup/start_windows)
  2. Execute [start.bat](Setup/start_windows/start.bat)
-    2.1 To enable the [example processes](#enabling-the-example-processes:), start the `.bat` script and choose `dev mode`.
+    - To enable the [example processes](#enabledisable-example-processes), start the `.bat` script and choose `dev mode`.
 Otherwise you can use the `normal mode`.
 ### Start all services on _Linux/macOS_
 1. Go to [Setup/start_unix](Setup/start_unix)
 2. Execute the bash script `start.sh`.
-	2.1 The script will automatically detect if your machine is running _Linux_ or _macOS_.
+	- The script will automatically detect if your machine is running _Linux_ or _macOS_.
-	2.2 If the script cannot be executed due to permission rights, set the execution permission for the `start.sh` script with 			the following command: `chmod +x start.sh`.
+	- If the script cannot be executed due to permission rights, set the execution permission for the `start.sh` script with 			the following command: `chmod +x start.sh`.
-	2.3 To enable the [example processes](#enabling-the-example-processes:), execute the script with the following argument: `./start.sh -dev=true`.
+	- To enable the [example processes](#enabledisable-example-processes), execute the script with the following argument: `./start.sh -dev=true`.
 ### Execution Platform
  1. Start the MySQL Service
  2. Go to ServiceDiscovery and run in cmd: